 6. Do you think you will be able to work with them?

 Agencies are a collection of people.
-While good PPC agencies will implement processes to ensure that every client gets the same experience regardless of the PPC account manager assigned to their client, your experience will still differ depending on who your PPC account manager is.
+While good PPC agencies will implement processes to ensure that every client gets the same experience regardless of the PPC account manager assigned to their client, your experience will still differ depending on who your PPC consultant is.